Business Continuity Consultants: Who They Are and Why You Need Them

 - How thoroughly are they answering your questions, and do you feel rushed?

 - Are you dealing directly with the consultant or an assistant?

-- Where is the certification from?
+- Where was the certification completed?

 - How reputable is the company that provided the certification?

 - How recent is the certification?
-Has it been maintained?

-- “Results”: The tricky thing about continuity planning is that, unlike other types of business investments, it’s not always measured in ROI.
-However, when put to the test, good planning can save businesses a lot of money—and can literally save the business itself.
-When speaking to prospective consultants, ask for use cases that demonstrate real-world scenarios in which their guidance has led to measurable results, such as:
+Unlike other types of business investments, business continuity isn’t always measured in ROI.
+However, when put to the test, good planning can save businesses a lot of money.
+In the most severe cases, it can literally save the business itself.

 - Cost savings

 - Reduced risk